Sevilla sacks Montella, appoints Caparros

-Montella's dismissal was announced on Sunday (AEST), the Italian paying the price for a nine-match winless run in all competitions since his team’s famous UEFA Champions League victory over Manchester United on 14 March (AEST).
+Montella's dismissal was announced on Sunday (NZST), the Italian paying the price for a nine-match winless run in all competitions since his team’s famous UEFA Champions League victory over Manchester United on 14 March (NZST).

 After its triumph at Old Trafford, Sevilla has exited the UEFA Champions League at the hands of Bayern Munich and slumped to seventh in LaLiga, while it was thumped 5-0 by Barcelona in last weekend's Copa del Rey final.